Patriot Whigs: The newspaper of the party and opposition to Caroline of Ansbach

+Support for William Pitt and the Elder and Pitt the Younger

 The Patriot Whigs never achieved power while Walpole remained in office, and their cohesion was undermined in 1742, when some of their leaders joined the government after Walpole's fall, and Pulteney was elevated to the House of Lords.
 However, William Pitt the Elder would gather around himself the "Patriot Party", and even in office, he continued to use the language of the Patriot Whigs.
 The remnants of those who identified as Patriots would later join the unofficial "party" of his son, William Pitt the Younger.
 Over the decades, those associations would contribute significant personnel and Parliamentary support to government ministries.